On Clarity in Performance Reporting

 • Performance management process:

-No agreed review cadence beyond reporting.
+No agreed management review cadence beyond reporting.

 No explicit action ownership, escalation criteria, or follow-up mechanism tied to the KPI.